An open letter to travel writer Bill Bryson, in response to critical remarks he made about Belgium in one of his books.

 Hence this open letter to you.

 The first was not too hurtful.
-It actually started with a positive observation about the punctuality of trains in Belgium (really?), and the reliability of our train timetables.
+It actually started with a positive observation about the punctuality of trains in Belgium and the reliability of our train timetables!
+Really?
+That was surprising in itself, considering how many hours I’ve wasted waiting on Belgian platforms).
+But anyway, we’ll draw a line under that inaccuracy.
 You wrote that it is “one of the things that impresses me about Belgium” but then you added “and we are course dealing here with a very short list.”

-Well that’s a shame for Wymondham, I thought, but then you wrote:
+Well that’s a shame for the little English town of Wymondham.
+But then you wrote:

 And there it was.
 In black on white, the blackest condemnation of the wonderfully rich, varied, interesting, fascinating and inspiring country of Belgium, where you say there is “bugger all.”